mlanza/solomode/docs/creators-guide.md

 Some designers, rather than create solo modes, used existing games as a canvas on which to create new solitaire experiences.
 While this is allowed I suspect more players will prefer solo modes.

 The benefit to solo modes is most of the base rules stand.
 This helps keep solo mode rules shorter than new solitaire experiences.
-And 2 pages of rules is certainly more inviting than 6.
+And short rules are certainly more inviting.

 Community advice:
 * [Lessons from Designing a Solo Variant – Oakleaf Games](https://oakleafgames.wordpress.com/2016/07/07/lessons-from-designing-a-solo-variant/)